 In 2015, the FCC held that “the capacity of an autodialer is not limited to its current configuration but also includes its potential functionalities.”
 If autodialing features can be activated or deactivated within the system, or if autodialing features can be added through software changes or updates, the FCC considered such features as part of the system’s capacity and, therefore, relevant when determining whether the system is an ATDS.
 On March 16, 2018, the U.S. Court of Appeals for the D.C.
 Circuit vacated the FCC’s potential functionalities test.
 The Court noted several conflicting views the FCC has taken, and had specific concerns that the overbreadth of the Agency’s interpretation could result in the common smartphone being considered an ATDS.
-The Court did not, however, issue a new interpretation, thereby leaving the door open to potentially conflicting interpretations by lower courts until the FCC releases its own new interpretation (for example, whether a predictive dialer is an ATDS).
+Since the D.C.
+Circuit’s decision, courts have generally only considered current capacities, including capacities that can be easily activated, akin to “flipping a switch.”

 What Consent is Required for Telemarketing Calls?

-Telemarketing or advertising calls made using an ATDS require prior express written consent (“PEWC”).
+Telemarketing or advertising calls made using an ATDS or prerecorded voice (which includes a synthesized voice) to cell phones, or by prerecorded voice to residential lines, require prior express written consent (PEWC).
 Both the FCC and courts have made it clear that these terms are to be construed broadly and that a sale need not occur during the telephone call for it to be a telemarketing call or a call that introduces an advertisement.
-Likewise, dual-purpose calls (i.e. calls made for both non-solicitation and solicitation purposes) are considered telemarketing calls under the TCPA.
+Likewise, dual-purpose calls (i.e., calls made for both non-solicitation and solicitation purposes) are considered telemarketing calls under the TCPA.
 If a call is motivated in part by the desire to achieve a future sale, the call is likely to be deemed a telemarketing call regardless of whether the sale takes place during the initial call, a future call, or a subsequent in-person meeting/transaction.

 PEWC means an agreement, in writing, bearing the signature of the person called that clearly and conspicuously discloses that the person authorizes the seller to deliver or cause to be delivered telemarketing calls using an automatic telephone dialing system or an artificial or prerecorded voice to a specified telephone number.
 Furthermore, the person must be informed they are not required to sign the agreement, or agree to enter into such an agreement, as a condition of purchasing any property, goods, or services.

-Although the agreement must be in writing and include the call recipient’s signature, it does not need to be in a particular form or format because the FCC recognized, pursuant to the E-SIGN Act, consent obtained via an “email, Web site form, text message, telephone keypress, or voice recording” is sufficient so long as the other requirements (e.g. mandatory disclosures, identification of the phone number, clear authorization by the person providing consent, etc.) are met.
+Although the agreement must be in writing and include the call recipient’s signature, it does not need to be in a particular form or format because the FCC recognized, pursuant to the E-SIGN Act, consent obtained via an “email, Web site form, text message, telephone keypress, or voice recording” is sufficient so long as the other requirements (e.g., mandatory disclosures, identification of the phone number, clear authorization by the person providing consent) are met.

 What Consent is Required for Non-Telemarketing Calls?

-Non-telemarketing calls/texts to cell phones made using an ATDS require prior express consent (“PEC”).
-The term “prior express consent” is not defined under the TCPA or FCC regulations, however, in 1992, the FCC addressed the issue of PEC in the context of calling wireless numbers by stating:
+Non-telemarketing calls/texts to cell phones made using an ATDS or prerecorded voice require prior express consent (PEC).
+The term “prior express consent” is not defined under the TCPA or FCC regulations.
+However, in 1992, the FCC addressed the issue of PEC in the context of calling wireless numbers by stating:

-Persons who knowingly release their phone numbers have in effect given their invitation or permission to be called at the number which they have given, absent instructions to the contrary. […] However, if a caller’s number is “captured” by a Caller ID or an ANI device without notice to the residential telephone subscriber, the caller cannot be considered to have given an invitation or permission to receive autodialer or prerecorded voice message calls..
-(7 FCC Rcd.
-8752, 8769 at ¶ 31.)
+Persons who knowingly release their phone numbers to a caller have in effect given their invitation or permission to be called at the number which they have given, absent instructions to the contrary. […] However, if a caller’s number is “captured” by a caller ID or an ANI device without notice to the residential telephone subscriber, the caller cannot be considered to have given an invitation or permission to receive autodialer or prerecorded voice message calls.

 What are Special Considerations for Prerecorded Messages?